ava-labs/avalanche-docs/docs/apis/avalanchego/apis/issuing-api-calls.md

 ## Endpoints {#endpoints}

-An API call is made to an endpoint, which is a URL, made up of the base URL which is the address and the port of the node, and the path the particular endpoint the API call is on.
+An API call is made to an endpoint, which is a URL, made up of the base URI which is the address and the port of the node, and the path the particular endpoint the API call is on.

 ### Base URL